nikldev0/vue-shopping-cart/README.md

 This project uses Vuex store and Vue router to create a shopping cart functionality for the frontend.
 It uses SCSS for styling.

-Users can add products and see cart totals on the requisite page, with data persistance available via local storage.
+Users can add products and see cart totals on the requisite page, with data persistence available via local storage.

 ![cart preview](./shopping-cart.gif)